Filters

 # Text Filter

-You can also add complex text filters to Avo by running rails generate avo:filter name_filter --text
+You can also add complex text filters to Avo by running rails generate avo:filter name_filter --text.

 class NameFilter < Avo::Filters::TextFilter